tfulanchan/academy/docs/credit/CredtAdvisor-6-43.md

 Minimum Payment (5%)      500

-Remaining Amount (The financier will charge the APR on this unpaid amount)   9,500
+Remaining Amount (The financier will charge the Annual Percentage Rate on this unpaid amount)   9,500

 + Term Cost: The amount of the term cost payable by the cardholder and it may be represented as a fixed or variable percentage of the outstanding balance on the credit card account.
 + Billing Cycle: The interval between the days or dates of regular periodic statements.
 These intervals shall be equal and no longer than a quarter of a year.
 An interval will be considered equal if the number of days in the cycle does not vary more than four days from the regular day or date of the periodic statement.